 I have watched my friends settle their parents' estates.
 Even with a will, it's a huge pain in the neck.

-Apparently, Bertha's friends had encouraged her - repeatedly and with very strong language - to get her affairs in order.
+Apparently, Isabel's friends had encouraged her - repeatedly and with very strong language - to get her affairs in order.
 She refused.
 Primo says that's just how she was - if she didn't acknowledge something, it didn't exist.

 I can't imagine how scary it must have been knowing you had a disease that was probably going to kill you.
 I can understand why she wouldn't want to do the hard things.
 It's hard enough to do these things without death staring at your face.
 But I am angry that now, Laura and Kate are going to have to go through even more work than they would otherwise have had to do to settle the estate.
 It's not fair to them.
-I wish Bertha had thought of her daughters more than she worried about her own discomfort.
+I wish Isabel had thought of her daughters more than she worried about her own discomfort.

 PS She also would not make any decisions about her end of life care, telling the doctors that her daughters could decide.
 And the day after she died, the hospital called the girls to ask where they should send the body.
 "What do you mean?" they asked.